its-hmny/BiKayaOS/README.md

 ## **Credits**
 Renzo Davoli - BiKayaOS and KayaOS creator/ideator
-Mattia Maldini, Renzo Davoli, others - mantainer of the test files for each phase
+Mattia Maldini, Renzo Davoli and others - mantainer of the test files for each phase
 Oscar Barreca - help and support with the CMake building system

 ## **License**